nytimes/drone-gae/DOCS.md

 `drone-gae` requires a Google service account and uses it's [JSON credential file][service-account] to authenticate.

 The plugin expects the credential in the `GAE_CREDENTIALS` environment variable.
-See the [official documentation](docs-secrets) for uploading secrets.
+See the [official documentation][docs-secrets] for uploading secrets.

 Either:
 - a) Name the secret `GAE_CREDENTIALS` and include it in the `secrets` block